alexander-pck/vue-flow/docs/src/examples/edges/edge-preview.md

 This feature is fully backward compatible:
 - Without `createEdgeType`, behavior is unchanged (shows ConnectionLine)
-- `edgePreviewOnUpdate` defaults to `true`, but can be disabled for classic behavior
+- `keepEdgeTypeDuringUpdate` defaults to `true`, but can be disabled for classic behavior
 - Existing code continues to work without modifications